Sparrow-RMS/OPC-Classic-SDK/README.md

 # Softing OPC Classic SDK

+> Forked to make sure that the SDK code is not lost as the library needs to be recompiled every time.

 ### Introduction
 This repositiory contains the discontinued product dataFEED OPC Classic SDK from Softing.
 This product can be used to create OPC DA/AE Server and Client applications in C++, C# or Visual Basic .NET.
 The SDK supports the following OPC Specifications